Prizes awarded by the jury of la Semaine de la Critique

 Louis Roederer Foundation Rising Star Award

-For the fourth year, La Semaine de la Critique Jury will give the Louis Roederer Foundation Rising Star Award to an actor or actress from one of the competition's seven feature films and ten short films.
+For the fifth year, La Semaine de la Critique Jury will give the Louis Roederer Foundation Rising Star Award to an actor or actress from one of the competition's seven feature films and ten short films.
 This prize rewards the performer's work in one of their first appearances on the silver screen or in a particularly remarkable performance in their career.
-In 2018, Félix Maritaud received the award for his role in the feature film Sauvage, in 2019, it was Ingvar E. Sigurðsson for the movie Hvítur, Hvítur Dagur (A White, White Day) and in 2021 Sandra Melissa Torres received the award for her performance in Amparo.
+In 2018, Félix Maritaud received the award for his role in the feature film Sauvage, in 2019, it was Ingvar E. Sigurðsson for the movie Hvítur, Hvítur Dagur (A White, White Day), in 2021 Sandra Melissa Torres for the movie Amparo and in 2022 Zelda Samson received the award for her performance in Love according to Dalva.
 Always keen to support emerging talents, the Louis Roederer Foundation pursues its commitment alongside La Semaine de la Critique as the sponsor of this €5,000 prize awarded to the winner.

 Awards given by our partners